Child Marriage

 What the hadith says

-Three separate narrations on Aisha's own authority, preserved in the second-most authoritative Sunni hadith collection.
-Muhammad married her at six (or seven), consummated the marriage when she was nine, and she still had her dolls with her at that age.
-Muhammad was in his early fifties.
+Three narrations on Aisha's own authority in the second-most authoritative Sunni collection: Muhammad married her at six or seven, consummated the marriage at nine, and she still had her dolls.
+Muslim's version makes her child status more explicit by mentioning the dolls — an item associated specifically with young children rather than post-pubertal young women in 7th-century Arabian society.

 Why this is a problem